3 ways to impress your principal during a surprise observation or walk through in 3rd grade, 4th grade, or 5th grade

 5. You ask higher order thinking questions.

-This can work even if you are having students work independently at their desk (unless they are testing).
-Have students partner up with their worksheet in hand.
+This can work even if you are having students work independently at their desks (unless they are testing).
+Have students partner up with their worksheets in hand.
 You can have pairs compare one of the answers with their partner, or ask their partner for help on one of the questions.

 Or, have them explain to each other what they thought the easiest/hardest question is and why.
 Show your principal that your 3rd, 4th, and 5th grade students are engaged in their learning even when it seems like they are just sitting at a desk working independently.